Hampton & King

 For example, say a doctor never noticed the marginal cord and your baby passed away after placental abruption.
 You may be able to sue for negligence.

 Every case is different.
 So it’s important to talk to a legal expert if you believe there was a failure to properly treat your marginal cord insertion.
-Call us to schedule a free consultation.
+Contact us today to schedule a free consultation.

 Free Consultation